-AI Locks Visual Style Across a Series of Images
+Lock Visual Style Across a Series of AI Images

-Generate 6 images that share the same style across a blog series, App Store screenshots, or product gallery — using one reference image, a master prompt template, and 3 locked levers.
+Generate 6 images that share one style across a blog series, App Store screenshots, or product gallery — using a reference image, a master prompt template, and 3 locked levers.
+Updated June 2026.

 The task

 You’re shipping a 6-part blog series next month and need a cover image for each post.
 You sit down with Midjourney, write a careful prompt for the first one, and get a great editorial illustration.
-You write a similar prompt for the second — different subject, same style language — and back comes a 3D-render in a completely different palette.
+You write a similar prompt for the second — different subject, same style language — and back comes a 3D render in a completely different palette.
 By image 4 you have six perfectly fine images that look like they came from six different artists.
-The blog series needs visual consistency or readers will not register it as a series.
-You want a master prompt template + one reference image that locks lighting, palette, and composition across all 6 outputs.
+A blog series needs visual consistency or readers will not register it as a series.
+You want a master prompt template plus one reference image that locks lighting, palette, and composition across all 6 outputs.

 Where AI helps — and where it does not

-AI image models have inherent variance even with identical prompts — same prompt, same seed, two runs, slightly different output.
-A style anchor (one reference image + a master prompt template + 3 locked levers) reduces that variance by 70-80%, not 100%.
-That’s the realistic ceiling.
-The remaining 20-30% drift gets handled by rendering 3 variations per slot and curating to the best one.
+AI image models carry inherent variance even with identical inputs: same prompt, same seed, two runs, slightly different output.
+A style anchor (one reference image + a master prompt template + 3 locked levers) reduces that variance by an estimated 70-80%, not 100%.
+That is the realistic ceiling.
+The remaining 20-30% of drift gets handled by rendering 3 variations per slot and curating to the best one.

 What AI cannot do: tell you when a subject genuinely needs a style break.
-If five of your six subjects are abstract concepts and one is a specific real product, the product may need slightly different composition rules.
-The model won’t volunteer that — flag it yourself.
-AI also cannot maintain consistency across model versions; if you switch from Midjourney v6 to v7 mid-series, the style drifts regardless of prompts.
+If five of your six subjects are abstract concepts and one is a specific real product, the product may need different composition rules.
+The model will not volunteer that — flag it yourself.
+AI also cannot hold consistency across model versions; if you switch from Midjourney V6 to V7 mid-series, or swap a model entirely, the style drifts regardless of prompts.
+As of June 2026, even Midjourney’s own --sref style codes shifted between versions — old codes need --sv 4 to behave like before, so re-pin your reference when you upgrade.

-A specific failure mode: AI defaults to broadly describing a style (“editorial illustration, pastel palette”) without specifying the levers tightly enough to reproduce.
-Tell it to name lighting direction, palette in hex or named colors, and composition pattern explicitly — not just adjectives.
+A specific failure mode: the model defaults to describing a style broadly (“editorial illustration, pastel palette”) without pinning the levers tightly enough to reproduce.
+Force it to name lighting direction, palette in hex or named colors, and a composition pattern explicitly — not just adjectives.

 What to feed the AI

-• A single locked style reference image (the anchor for the series) — your best version from a prior asset, or one you generate first and freeze
+• A single locked style reference image (the series anchor) — your best version from a prior asset, or one you generate first and freeze

 • The list of 6 subjects you need rendered, each in a short phrase